-Review of research and theory in cognitive development from birth through age 14 as it relates to issues of curriculum, teaching, and learning.
-Students are introduced to the psychological, sociological, and cultural factors affecting child and early adolescent development and their relationship to school and learning processes.
-Appropriate field experiences constitute part of this course, including child study, and participant observation in the Adelphi Child Activities Center.
+Review of research and theory in child development from birth through age 12 as it relates to issues of curriculum, teaching, and learning.
+The course will address issues of atypical development, multicultural influences on development, and the effects of gender, ethic, racial, ad class differences on child development.
+Relationships between family, community, and school are addressed.
+Appropriate field experiences constitute part of this course.